swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 The source compatibility break required to enforce rule (2) is therefore limited to generic code that:

-1. Passes a metatype of some generic type `T` across isolation domains,
+1. Passes a metatype of some generic type `T` across isolation domains;
+2. Has a requirement on `T` that is not a marker protocol (e.g, `BitwiseCopyable`) or suppression (`~Escapable`);
-2. Does not have a corresponding constraint `T: Sendable`, and
+3. Does not have a corresponding constraint `T: Sendable`; and
-3. Is compiled with strict concurrency enabled (either as Swift 6 or with warnings).
+4. Is compiled with strict concurrency enabled (either as Swift 6 or with warnings).

-#### Rule 3: Isolated conformances are in their global actor's region
+### Rule 3: Isolated conformances are in their global actor's region

 With [region-based isolation](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0414-region-based-isolation.md), values of non-`Sendable` type can be transferred to another isolation domain when it can be proven that they are in their own "region" of code that separate from all other regions.
 Isolated conformances are considered to be within the region of their global actor, so any value formed that involves an isolated conformance will have its region merged with that of the isolated conformance.
 For example: